Why you should wear sunglasses

-Sunglasses eliminate solar ultraviolet radiation (UVR), in particular the more-damaging UVB radiation.
+Good quality sunglasses eliminate solar ultraviolet radiation (UVR), in particular the more damaging UVB radiation.
 UV rays from sunlight can damage the retina and the lens of the eye.
-Too much exposure is linked to eye health issues like cancer of the eye lids, cataracts and macular degeneration.
+Long term exposure is linked to eye health issues like cancer of the eye lids, cataracts and macular degeneration.

-As the eye cannot see UVR, good quality sunglasses have an important function in blocking UVR.
+As the eye cannot see UVR, sunglasses have an important function in blocking UVR.
 Wearing cheap sunglasses with no UV filters poses an even greater danger than wearing none at all because the pupils will dilate allowing more harmful rays into the eye.
-Good quality sunglasses will filter out both UVA (a good way of looking at the 'A' is for ageing) and UVB (a good way of looking at the 'B' is for burning).
-The latter is responsible for causing sunburn and can damage eye tissue with prolonged and unprotected exposure.
+Good quality sunglasses filter out both UVA and UVB rays, the latter responsible for causing sunburn and eye tissue damage with prolonged, unprotected exposure.

 Sunglasses for children

-According to a report undertaken by the (UK) College of Optometrists 3 in 4 four parents are risking their child’s eyesight by exposing them to bright sun without appropriate protection and nearly a third of parents in Britain do not buy their children sunglasses at all.
-Following this report, Dr Susan Blakeney, optometric adviser at the College of Optometrists, commented, “I am shocked that so many parents do not ensure that their child’s eyes are protected in the sun and am equally astounded to see that of those who do, many are opting for 'cheap and cheerful' over quality.
+According to a report undertaken by the (UK) College of Optometrists 3 in 4 four parents are risking their child’s eyesight by exposing them to bright sun without appropriate protection and nearly a third of parents in the UK do not buy their children sunglasses at all.
+Following this report, Dr Susan Blakeney, optometric adviser at the College of Optometrists, commented, “I am shocked that so many parents do not ensure that their child’s eyes are protected in the sun.
 Sunglasses don’t need to be expensive to offer good protection but it is important for parents to check that the pair they buy carry a CE mark”.
 Children receive three times the annual sun exposure of adults, increasing their susceptibility to UV eye damage.
 UV damage is both cumulative and irreversible so it is important to protect children’s eyes as early as possible because sun-related eye damage occurs in the early ages of childhood, particularly between the ages of 3 and 12.
 The simple precaution of ensuring children wear sunglasses will help reduce a child’s chance of developing eye problems such as macular degeneration and cancer of the eyelids later in life.

 Skiing, walking or climbing at high altitude